 What’s less talked about, however, is the enormous amount of student aid—a.k.a free money—that is often left unclaimed by those who do pursue higher education.
 The class of 2017, for instance, left $2.3 billion in financial aid unclaimed simply by not filling out the Free Application for Federal Student Aid (FAFSA), a free online form provided by the U.S. Department of Education.

 The biggest mistake you can make is to assume you can’t afford grad school and put your educational and career dreams on hold.
-With time, research, and creativity, paying for graduates school—without taking on debt—is possible.
+With time, research, and creativity, paying for graduate school—without taking on debt—is possible.
 Here’s how.

 Just because finding money for your master’s or doctoral degree requires a different approach doesn’t mean it’s impossible.
 Here are the best sources of financial aid available for graduate students and where to look for them.

 Start your scholarship search with online scholarship search engines, such as Sallie Mae’s Graduate School Scholarship Search and Collegescholarship.org’s Scholarship Search Engine.
 There is virtually a scholarship available for every graduate student.

 Consider all of these options to ensure you don’t miss out on scholarship money: